 Second, you could trade the option before the expiration date.
 You'd do this if the underlying asset price rose above your strike price and you don't think it will go much higher.
 That happens with very volatile asset prices.

 Third, you could let the option expire.
 You'd do this if the asset price never rose above the strike price.
-You would only be out the premium and commissions.
+You would only be out of the premium and commissions.
 Ninety percent of options expire.

 The only time you would sell an option is if you already own the underlying asset.
 That's called a covered call.
 A naked call is when you don't own the asset.
 It's very risky.

 Options typically expire on Fridays.
 Options have different time frames.
 Many options contracts are for six months.
-But you can also get them for a month, two months, or a quarterly.
+But you can also get them for a month, two months, or quarterly.

 In 2005, the Chicago Board Options Exchange created weekly options contracts.
 There are more than 400 types of contracts available on stocks like Apple and Facebook, indices like the Russell 2000, and exchange-traded funds like United States Oil.
 Hedge funds and other traders buy them to wager on short-term events.
 Others sell them to raise cash, collecting $500,000 each week in premiums.